allenrobel/netbox-tools/README.md

           62656663613739356362386530376330313663343030373165366461626165373232
 ```

+4. Append the path to this repo's lib directory to your PYTHONPATH, for example:

+export PYTHONPATH=$PYTHONPATH:/home/myaccount/repos/netbox-tools/lib

-4. Copy netbox-tools/example.yml and edit it to include the information about your equipment.
+5. Copy netbox-tools/example.yml and edit it to include the information about your equipment.

 There are example entries for sites, racks, locations, manufacturers, device types, devices, device roles, and tags.